Composing Parts for Expressive Object Generation: Conclusion

-We now evaluate the object composition ability of the proposed approach, PartCraft, in comparison to the baselines.
-In this section, we use the base generation model as a StableDiffusion 1.5 model to do a fair comparison with the Rich-Text Baseline.
-We use the same generation setting of using a PNDM scheduler with 41 steps and suggested classifier guidance of 8.5.
-We keep all the parameters the same as that of the Rich-Text model to perform a fair comparison.
+We now evaluate the object composition ability of the proposed approach, PartComposer, compared to the baselines.
+In this section, we use the base generation model as a StableDiffusion (SD) 1.5 model to do a fair comparison with the Rich-Text baseline.
+We used the same generation setting of a PNDM~\cite{liu2022pseudo} scheduler with 41 steps and suggested classifier guidance 8.5.
+To perform a fair comparison, we keep all the parameters same as that of the Rich-Text~\cite{ge2023expressive} baseline.

-\textbf{Baselines.} For the task of generating the object image based on part-level details of the specified object, we use the strong baselines of Rich-Text Generation and InstructPix2Pix.
-The Rich-Text Generation method generates the base image itself, whereas the InstructPix2Pix method requires the base image to be generated by us.
-Apart from this, we also evaluate the standard StableDiffusion baseline in which we add all the part details in the text prompt itself to generate the desired image.
-We compare all these baselines with our proposed method, PartCraft, while ensuring that the base parameters and seed are same for the base image generation.
-This is done to ensure a fair comparison with baselines, as random seeds often change the generation completely.
+\textbf{Baselines.} For the task of generating the object image based on part-level details of the specified object, we use the strong baselines of Rich-Text Generation and InstructPix2Pix~\cite{brooks2022instructpix2pix}.
+The Rich-Text Generation method generates the base image itself, whereas the InstructPix2Pix method requires us to generate the base image.
+We also evaluate the standard StableDiffusion baseline in which we add all the part details in the text prompt to generate the desired image.
+We compare all these baselines with our proposed method, PartComposer, while ensuring that the base parameters and seed are the same for the base image generation.
+A recent work~\cite{ng2024partcraft} regarding part generation operates in a fully supervised setup using part masks and cannot be used to create novel parts based on text instruction, making it incomparable.
 We defer specific details for the baselines to the Suppl.
 Section.